hughsk/canvas-autoscale/README.md

   before increasing it again.
 Defaults to `[55, 59]`.
 * `fps`: a custom function that should return the current framerate.
 Optional.
 * `gap`: the amount of frames to wait between rescales.
 Defaults to 60.
+* `auto`: automatically resize/rescale the canvas in response to window resizes and framerate changes respectively.
+Defaults to `true`, set to `false` to disable.

 `updated` is called every time the canvas size is changed – pass your render function in here to avoid the screen flickering every time your canvas is resized.

+### `resize.tick()`

+If you're using `auto: false`, call this method once per frame to check the canvas' framerate and update the scale accordingly.

 ## License